mvcds/my-library/ultralearning/0 - Ultralearning.md

-A book about a challenging, self-motivated, and time-consuming approach to [[knowledge|learning]]  that enables people to efficiently master difficult skills
+A book about a challenging, self-motivated, and [[time]]-consuming approach to [[knowledge|learning]]  that enables people to efficiently master difficult skills

 By [[Scott H. Young]]